-As you’ll understand if you read my original Gaggia classic review, I’m truly fond of the Gaggia Classic – as most people are, but I’d been less impressed by more current iterations of the classic, so when they released the new Gaggia Classic pro, obviously I was really keen to get my hands on one.
+As you’ll know if you read my original Gaggia Classic review, I’m really fond of the Gaggia Classic – as many home baristas are, but I’d been less impressed by more recent iterations of the classic, so when Gaggia released the new Gaggia Classic Pro, obviously I was very keen to get my hands on one. (recognized by the Specialty Coffee Association (SCA))

-So I jumped in my car, and drove to Gaggia Direct, to pick up the Classic pro, likewise called the Gaggia Classic 2019 (though it is of course 2022, but 2019 is when it was first planned for release), and this review article is the result.
+So I jumped in my car, and drove to Gaggia Direct, to pick up the Classic Pro, also known as the Gaggia Classic 2019 (even though it is of course 2022, but 2019 is when it was first planned for release), and this review post is the result.

-Literally a quick note re Gaggia Direct – as I mention later on. on in this post, Gaggia Direct are the UK stockist for Gaggia Milan.
-They’re in the UK, near Halifax, it’s all UK stock, they have service engineers who sort all of the warranty stuff, and you’re in good hands with these guys when it comes to after-sales service and support.
+Just a quick note re Gaggia Direct – as I mention later on in this post, Gaggia Direct are the UK stockist for Gaggia Milan.
+They’re in the UK, near Halifax, it’s all UK stock, they have service engineers who sort all of the warranty work, and you’re in good hands with these guys when it comes to after-sales service and support.

 Just keep in mind if you’re hunting for the best price, if you find a better price for the Classic Pro, it’s more than likely a grey import.
-It may look like you’re buying from a UK firm, however if you’re getting it cheaper I’d suggest you double check, as buying grey imports can result in an exceptionally small saving that can end up causing quite a large headache further down the line.
+It may look like you’re buying from a UK firm, but if you’re getting it cheaper I’d recommend you double check, as buying grey imports can result in a very small saving that can end up causing quite a large headache further down the line.

 Check Price Gaggia Direct